tracim/tracim/backend/doc/migration.md

 # Creating working migration #

-Creating a working alembic migration for all supported database of tracim is not so easy, here are some trick to help us.
+Creating a working alembic migration for all database engines supported by Tracim is not so easy, here are some trick to help us.

 ## sqlite support of alter table is limited, use always batch_op !